Introduction to Time Series

 \[ \hat{\gamma}(h_1,h_2) = \frac{1}{S_1 S_2} \sum_{s_1=1}^{S_1-h_1} \sum_{s_2=1}^{S_2-h_2} (x_{s_1+h_1,\;s_2+h_2}-\bar{x}) (x_{s_1,\;s_2}-\bar{x}), \]

-The sample autocorrelation function is
+The sample autocorrelation function is \(\hat{\rho}(h_1,h_2) = \hat{\gamma}(h_1,h_2) / \hat{\gamma}(0,0)\).

 Sample ACF of Soil Temperature

-Smoothing in Time Series
+Smoothing in Time Series: Moving Average

 \[m_t = \sum_{j=-k}^{k} a_j x_{t-j},\] where \(a_j = a_{-j}\) and \(\sum_{j=-k}^{k} a_j = 1\) is a symmetric moving average of the data.

-Smoothing in Time Series
+Smoothing in Time Series: Kernel Smoothing

-\[ m_t = \sum_{i=1}^{n} w_i(t)\, x_i, \quad w_i(t) = K\!\left(\frac{t - i}{b}\right) \Big/ \sum_{j=1}^{n} K\!\left(\frac{t - j}{b}\right), \] where \(K(\cdot)\) is kernel function, typically the normal kernel \[ K(z) = (2\pi)^{-1/2}\,\exp\!\left(- z^2/2 \right). \]
+\[ m_t = \sum_{i=1}^{n} w_i(t)\, x_i, \quad w_i(t) = K\!\left(\frac{t - i}{b}\right) \Big/ \sum_{j=1}^{n} K\!\left(\frac{t - j}{b}\right), \] where \(K(\cdot)\) is a kernel function, typically \(K(z) = (2\pi)^{-1/2}\exp(- z^2/2)\).

-Smoothing in Time Series
+Smoothing in Time Series: LOWESS

-• A local-regression method that uses only \(\{x_{t-k/2}, \ldots, x_t, \ldots, x_{t+k/2}\}\) to predict \(x_t\), and then sets \(m_t = \hat x_t\)
+LOWESS (LOcally WEighted Scatterplot Smoothing): a local-regression method that uses only \(\{x_{t-k/2}, \ldots, x_t, \ldots, x_{t+k/2}\}\) to predict \(x_t\), and then sets \(m_t = \hat x_t\).

 Smoothing One Series as a Function of Another